xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 # M Locator

-*M Locator* is a top-down approach aiming at obtaining the HSP of as-studied material (M) using a solubility score (*w<sub>i</sub>*) measured from a series of solvents.
+As indicated by its name, *M Locator* locates "*M*" in the Hansen space.
+It is a top-down approach aiming at obtaining the HSP of as-studied material (M) using a solubility score (*w<sub>i</sub>*) measured from a series of solvents.

-(As shown in its name, we locate M in the Hansen space, therefore it is called "*M Locator*")
+*M Locator* can be useful for complicated systems whose exact chemical component is hard to confirm.
+This could be, for example, polymeric systems with high dispersity, mixtures of isomers or analogous, etc., which means bottom-up method like group contribution may not be easy to be carried out.

 <p>
   <img src=https://github.com/xueannafang/hsp-toolkits/blob/main/figs/m_loc_sch.png width=500>
   </p>

-The later part of *M Locator* is connected to [*Solvent Predictor*](https://github.com/xueannafang/hsp-toolkits/edit/main/HSP_SolventPredictor/solv_pred_readme.md) to provide multi-solvent suggestion based on the as-predicted HSP of the material.
+Part of the *M Locator* is connected to [*Solvent Predictor*](https://github.com/xueannafang/hsp-toolkits/edit/main/HSP_SolventPredictor/solv_pred_readme.md) to provide multi-solvent suggestion based on the as-predicted HSP of the material.

 The solubility indicator applied in this version is based on UV-Vis spectroscoy features.